yellobyte/ESP32-DevBoards-Getting-Started/boards/YB-ESP32-S3-ETH/Readme.md

 Normal operating current of the idle board (all GPIOs unconnected, Ethernet Link down, WiFi disabled) is about 100mA (-N4) resp.
 120mA (-N8R8).
 With Ethernet cable attached and Link up the current rises to about 165mA resp 180mA.
 With both Ethernet and WiFi active the board draws about 200...260mA (mainly depending on WiFi link).

 ## Application hints:
+The board uses the popular WCH CH340X bridge chip between microUSB port labled 'UART' and the ESP32-S3.
+If you plan to use port 'UART' then you need to install the CH340X Drivers on your Laptop/PC.
+For Windows go [here](https://www.wch-ic.com/search?t=all&q=ch341) and select the newest version of the driver installer 'CH341SER.EXE'.

 ### Arduino IDE:
 Select the board "**ESP32S3 Dev Module**" and choose the proper settings as shown below.
 Be aware, since the ESP32-S3 MCU is very versatile there are a lot of build options to play with.
 Espressif's homapage offers some help.